 - pinch of salt

-- Pour crumb mixture into springform pan and press into the bottom of the pan.
-I used the flat bottom of a measuring cup to do this.
+- Place cookies into a food processor and pulse until the crumbs are smooth.
+Add cookie crumbs to a medium bowl along with your melted butter, sugar, and salt.
+Combine well with a spatula.
+Pour crumb mixture into springform pan and press into the bottom of the pan.
+Use the flat bottom of a measuring cup to do this.
 Bake crust at 350°F for 8 minutes.
-Crust will be a nice, golden color.
-Let cool and set aside while you make your cream cheese filling.
+Let cool and set aside while you make your cheesecake filling.
+Bring oven temperature down to 325°F.

 - Reserve ½ cup of cheesecake mix.
 Pour the rest of the cream cheese mixture over cooled crust.
 In your stand mixer, combine the ube halaya and ube extract with the reserved cheesecake mix.
 Dollop spoonfuls over the top of the cheesecake.
 Run a butterknife back and forth, through the dollops to create a beautiful swirl design.
 Be careful to not discrupt the crust with the knife.